top of page

 When should i come back?

-When we have cars come back to visit, the most important thing is for me is typically there are zero/little swirl marks, thanks to the coating, as mentioned before, that's what will quickly make the finish look ugly.
+When we have cars come back to visit, the most important thing is for us is typically there are zero/little swirl marks, thanks to the coating, as mentioned before, that's what will quickly make the finish look ugly.
 Customers usually come back for a clean slate every 1-2 years, however, we've had client's come back after 3 and their car still looks incredible.

 The dealership has offered me a life time coating, is that the same thing?